• About Us

 4. After You Turn 65, Medicare Is Your Primary Insurer

 Do you have another form of insurance?
 Once you turn 65, Medicare is considered your primary insurer.
 This is true even if you haven’t applied for Medicare yet.
-It’s also true even if you have retiree health insurance, individual health insurance or COBRA.
+It’s also true even if you have retiree health insurance, individual health insurance, or COBRA.

 This consideration is an important factor to know and understand because it means that you can’t count on your other forms of insurance to pay for your hospital or physician bills once you turn 65.
 These other insurance companies are considered your secondary insurer.